Scholarship Funds

 • You receive updates on the impact your gift is making in our community.

 • Your gift will be placed into an endowment that is invested over time.
 Earnings from your fund are used to make grants addressing community needs.
-Your gift — and all future earnings from your gift — is a permanent source of community capital, helping to do good work forever.
+Your gift, and all future earnings from it, are a permanent source of community capital, helping to do good work forever.

 Establishing a Scholarship